List of awards and nominations received by Quentin Tarantino

 The following article is a List of awards and nominations received by Quentin Tarantino.

 Quentin Tarantino is an American filmmaker, actor, and author.
 Over his career he has received numerous accolades including two Academy Awards, three British Academy Film Awards, three Golden Globe Awards, a Cannes Film Festival Award, four Critics' Choice Movie Awards, and two Independent Spirit Awards as well as nominations for a Primetime Emmy Award and five Grammy Awards.

 For his work on the independent crime thriller Pulp Fiction (1994), Tarantino received the Cannes Film Festival's Palme d'Or.
-It went on to win the Academy Award for Best Original Screenplay, the BAFTA Award for Best Original Screenplay, and the Golden Globe Award for Best Screenplay.
+It went on to win his first Academy Award—for Academy Award for Best Original Screenplay—the BAFTA Award for Best Original Screenplay, and the Golden Globe Award for Best Screenplay.
 The film also received Academy Award nominations for Best Picture and Best Director.
 While Pulp Fiction was nominated for Best Picture, Tarantino wasn't a listed producer.
-For the war film Inglorious Basterds (2009), he received Oscar nominations for Best Director, and Best Original Screenplay.
-For the revisionist western Django Unchained (2012), he won his second Academy Award for Best Original Screenplay.
-He received his first Best Picture nomination for Once Upon a Time in Hollywood due to his producer’s credit as well as Best Director and Best Screenplay nominations.
+For the war film Inglourious Basterds (2009), he received Academy Award nominations for Best Director and Best Original Screenplay.
+For the revisionist western Django Unchained (2012), he won his second Academy Award, also for Best Original Screenplay.
+He received his first Best Picture nomination for Once Upon a Time in Hollywood (2019) due to his producer’s credit as well as Best Director and Best Screenplay nominations.

 For his work in television, he was nominated for the Primetime Emmy Award for Outstanding Directing for a Drama Series for the CBS crime drama series CSI: Crime Scene Investigation episode "Grave Danger" (2005).
-He received nominations for five Grammy Award for Best Compilation Soundtrack for Visual Media for Kill Bill: Volume 1 (2003), Kill Bill: Volume 2 (2004), Inglourious Basterds (2009), Django Unchained (2012), and Once Upon a Time in Hollywood (2019).
-He won the Britannia Award for Excellence in Directing in 2012.
+He also received nominations for five Grammy Award for Best Compilation Soundtrack for Visual Media for Kill Bill: Volume 1 (2003), Kill Bill: Volume 2 (2004), Inglourious Basterds (2009), Django Unchained (2012), and Once Upon a Time in Hollywood (2019).
+Tarantino won the Britannia Award for Excellence in Directing in 2012.